-Consider the example application in Swift shown in Figure 1.
-This parallel foreach loop runs N independent instances of the model.
-In a dataflow language like Swift, this loop generates N concurrent loop iterations, each of which generates four user tasks with data dependencies.
+Consider an example application in Swift shown in Figure 1.
+The parallel foreach loop on line 6 runs N independent instances of the model.
+In a dataflow language such as Swift, this loop generates N concurrent loop iterations, each of which generates four user tasks with data dependencies.
 In previous implementations, the evaluation of the loop itself takes place on a single compute node (typically a cluster "login node").
 Such nodes, even with many cores (today ranging from 8 to 24) are able to generate only about 500 tasks/s.
-Recently developed distribution systems such as Falkon [24] can distribute 3,000 tasks/s if the tasks are generated and enumerated in advance.
+Recently developed distribution systems such as Falkon [30] can distribute 3,000 tasks/s if the tasks are generated and enumerated in advance.

-Despite the fact that the Swift language exposes abundant task parallelism, the evaluation of the language has till now been constrained to take place on a single compute node.
+Despite the fact that the Swift language exposes abundant task parallelism, until now the evaluation of the language-level constructs has been constrained to take place on a single compute node.
 Hence, task generation rates can be a significant scalability bottleneck.
 Consider a user task that occupies a whole node for 10 seconds.
-For an application to run 10^9 such tasks across 10^6 nodes, 1000 tasks must run per node, and 10^5 tasks must be initiated per second to keep that many cores fully utilized.
-This is many orders of magnitude greater than the rates achievable with single-node dataflow language evaluation.
+For an application to run 10^9 such tasks across 10^6 nodes, 10^5 tasks must be initiated and distributed per second to keep that many cores fully utilized.
+This is orders of magnitude greater than the rates achievable with single-node, centralized dataflow language evaluation.